BurningMUD/burningmud.github.io/docs/mobprogs.markdown

 ```
 Again a percentage argument.

 NOTE: The opposite of a greet_prog.
-Whenever the mobile itself enters a new room, this can be triggered.
-Useful for looking around, or waving or other things that real PCs do when they arrive at a crowded room.
-Only the first successful one of these is done so the mobile doesn’t look stupid by repeating commands resulting from multiple MOBprograms.
+Whenever the mobile itself enters
+a new room, this can be triggered.
+Useful for looking around, or
+waving or other things that real PCs do when they arrive at a crowded
+room.
+Only the first successful one of these is done so the mobile
+doesn’t look stupid by repeating commands resulting from multiple
+MOBprograms.
 ```

 ### `leave_prog <NUMBER>`
 ```
 Again a percentage argument.

-NOTE: Whenever someone leaves a room with the mobile, and the mobile saw the person leave, this is checked.
-Good for shopkeepers who want to wave goodbye to customers, or for pseudo-aggressive mobiles which need to stop people from leaving etc. If the person leaving the room is attacked in the trigger, he/she can't leave the room as intended.
+NOTE: Whenever someone leaves a room with the mobile, and the mobile
+saw the person leave, this is checked.
+Good for shopkeepers who want
+to wave goodbye to customers, or for pseudo-aggressive mobiles which
+need to stop people from leaving etc. If the person leaving the room
+is attacked in the trigger, he/she can't leave the room as intended.
 ```
 ### `all_leave_prog <NUMBER> ??`
 ```
 Again a percentage argument.

-NOTE: This is just like leave_prog, except it will trigger even if the mobile cannot see the character leaving.
+NOTE: This is just like leave_prog, except it will trigger even if
+the mobile cannot see the character leaving.
 ```

 ### `give_prog <ARGUMENT>`
 ```
-The argument is either the complete name of an object, or the word 'all'.
+The argument is either the complete name of an object, or the word
+'all'.
 A complete name is like: "sword shiny magic" vs "sword".
+It
-It is whatever is on the line of the object section following the VNUM.
+is whatever is on the line of the object section following the VNUM.

 NOTE: This is triggered whenever something is given to the mobile.
 Best used for quests.
-Since the first successful trigger is the only one of this type which is processed, having an "all" argument give_prog at the end of the MOBprogram list is essentially a default response.
+Since the first successful trigger is the only
+one of this type which is processed, having an "all" argument
+give_prog at the end of the MOBprogram list is essentially a default
+response.
 ```

 ### `bribe_prog <NUMBER>`
 ```
 The argument is any positive integer number.

 NOTE: This trigger is activated whenever money is given to the mobile.
 If the amount given exceeds the number, then process the commands.
 Note again, that an argument of '1' would act as a default response.
-If money is given to a mobile with this trigger type, instead of the cash being added to mob->gold, the mobile is instead given a pile of coins in the proper amount.
-In this way, the mobile can drop the coins or refer to the object by "amount" (short description:"%d gold coins").
+If money is given to a mobile with this trigger type, instead of the
+cash being added to mob->gold, the mobile is instead given a pile of
+coins in the proper amount.
+In this way, the mobile can drop the
+coins or refer to the object by "amount" (short description:"%d gold
+coins").

-This surely has some drawbacks, but it lets the mobile do something with the bribe (NOTE: dropping it and getting it turns it into cash) This can be done sneakily if a NPC-only "at" command exists.
+This surely has some drawbacks, but it lets the mobile do something
+with the bribe (NOTE: dropping it and getting it turns it into cash).
+This can be done sneakily if a NPC-only "at" command exists.
 ```

 ### `hour_prog <1-24>`